Outdoor Voices founder Tyler Haney resigns after being forced out as CEO

 Outdoor Voices gave Haney an equally sunny send-off.
 “Tyler has made a personal decision to resign from Outdoor Voices.
 We respect her choice and wish her the best,” the company said in a statement.
 “As the founder of our company and a creative visionary, she brought Outdoor Voices to an important stage in our evolution.
 Our focus remains on the future of Outdoor Voices and doing what’s best for our company and our team.”

 But everything may not be as bright as Haney claims.
 According to a BuzzFeed source, the startup has been “hemorrhaging” money, forcing the board to take drastic measures.
-In 2018, Outdoor Voices lost $21 million when it was budgeted to loose $12 million, the source told BuzzFeed.
+In 2018, Outdoor Voices lost $21 million when it was budgeted to lose $12 million, the source told BuzzFeed.
 The news site Business of Fashion reported that in 2019, Outdoor Voices lost about $2 million per month despite annual sales of about $40 million.

 Some downsizing may be in order.
 A spokesperson for Outdoor Voices told Fast Company in a statement that a “small number of positions” had been eliminated following Haney’s resignation.
 “Our mission isn’t changing, but we believe that operating more dynamically in an evolving retail environment will position Outdoor Voices for long-term growth and success as we continue to build an incredible, positive community that is redefining how people think about recreation.”